 This post is the second of a three part series on the ways that language is both bounded and porous and what this means for us.
 I’d recommend you read the first post here, which focuses on the boundedness of language.
+The third post can be found here.

 The Porosity of Language